-One aspect of model photography that occasionally gives me restless nights (in between being sat on by felines and the ground shaking at 3am) is the generic mid-blue background beloved of us photographers of models.
-It seems to have managed to become a bit of an institution and a bit of an overused cliche too.
+One aspect of model photography that occasionally gives me restless nights (apart from being sat on by felines and the ground shaking at 3am) is the generic mid-blue background beloved of photographers of models everywhere.
+It seems to have managed to become a bit of an institution and a bit of a cliche too.

 Lovely Wingnut Wings Fokker DVII internals built for my forthcoming photography manual by Bruce Adam.

-It’s widely accepted as the default background colour for many model websites and magazines alike and the folks who wish to emulate the work of their modelling heroes.
+It’s widely accepted as the default background colour for many model websites and magazines alike, and of course, all those folks who wish to emulate the work of their modelling heroes.

-On a basic level, there’s nothing inherently wrong with this.
+On a basic level, there’s nothing inherently wrong with this colour choice.
 It looks clean, professional and requires little thought to set up.
 But have we ever stopped to wonder what that blue does to our model and how we perceive its colour?

 Our eyes and brain are very good at decoding light and colour (our digital cameras on the other hand aren’t so hot at this) but we also visually mix colour, (its how we are able to see 16 million colours made up from tiny little red blue and green squares on our display screens).

-As we know from shopping for clothes or household paint with our significant others, colours work best when they are placed together in a balanced sympathetic, complimentary way.
-We aren’t talking Lawrence ‘interior’ Llewellyn here (apologies to LLB you’re a vision in purple and design god!), but we should be aware that by using blue for every image we could be doing our marvelous models a huge disservice.
+As we know from shopping for clothes or household paint with our significant others, colours work best when they are placed together in a balanced, sympathetic, or complimentary way.
+We should be aware that by using blue for every image, we could be doing our marvellous models a huge disservice.

 First things first, we need to grab ourselves an artist’s colour wheel to visualise how colours work.
-We can find online interactive versions, but the adjustable card ones are great to keep handy in the workroom, are relatively cheap and widely available from craft and artists supplies.
+We can find online interactive versions, but the adjustable card ones are great to keep handy in the workroom.
+They are relatively cheap and widely available from craft and artists supplies.

-These really are excellent in an old school analogue Mk Ia version way of doing things (and they don’t require a computer to be started up or a web page or app to be navigated to).
+These really are excellent in an old school analogue Mk Ia version way of doing things (and they don’t require a computer to be started up or a web page or app to be navigated to either).

-There are three basic ways (there are more but baby steps for now. . .) to use colour in a creative and harmonious way and enhance and compliment our wunnerful styrene creations:
+There are three basic ways (there are more, but baby steps for now. . .) to use colour in a creative and harmonious way, and enhance and compliment our wonderful styrene creations:

 1: Complimentary – This is the easiest one to get our heads around.
-Pick the main or dominant colour on your model and pick the colour directly opposite.
-It creates strong contrast so if our model has strong dominant colour choose a background colour with a muted tone or shade of the primary colour.
-Similarly if our model is pale and interesting, try a strong complimentary background (support).
+Pick the main or dominant colour on your model and pick the colour directly opposite it on a colour wheel.
+Complimentary creates strong contrasts, so if our model has strong dominant colour choose a background colour with a muted tone or shade of the complimentary.
+Similarly if our model is pale and interesting, try a strong complimentary for the background (support).

 2: Monochromatic – a lighter or darker version of the main colour on your model.
 Sweet as bro!

-3: Analogous – these are colours either side of of your main camo colour.
+3: Analogous – these are colours either side of of your main colour.

 Whatever approach you choose, you need to be aware of contrast between the subject and the background.
-Basically if your model is light in tone (modern grey low viz schemes for instance), choose a darker background colour and if its dark and mysterious, then pick a pale background colour.
-How hard was that and it's not blue!
+Essentially - if your model is light in tone (modern grey low viz schemes for instance), choose a darker background colour and if its dark and mysterious, then pick a pale background colour.
+How hard was that?
+And it's not blue!

 The effect of a red/brown support has changed the way the Fokker sub assembly reads to our eye, It has a warmer feel over the blue original and also ties in with the era of the subject to arguably create a sense of age too.
 Get's us thinking. . .